Selby Gardens program serves the underserved

-SARASOTA - Experiencing the beauty of Southwest Florida will now be available to up to 250 underserved youth and their families in Sarasota and Manatee counties through Selby Gardens’ new “My Garden” program.
+Experiencing the beauty of Southwest Florida will now be available to up to 250 underserved youth and their families in the Sarasota and Manatee County area through Selby Gardens’ new “My Garden” program.

-With funding from the Gulf Coast Community Foundation, the project will help youth from programs as Boys & Girls Clubs of Sarasota County, Girls Inc, Girls Scouts of Gulfcoast Florida, Child Protection Center, Easter Seals of Southwest Florida, Robert L. Taylor Community Center, Unidos Now, and Visible Men Academy.
+With funding from the Gulf Coast Community Foundation, the program, which debited earlier this year will serve youth from such local programs as Boys and Girls Clubs of Sarasota County, Girls Inc, Girls Scouts of Gulfcoast Florida, Child Protection Center, Easter Seals of Southwest Florida, Robert L. Taylor Community Center, Unidos Now, and Visible Men Academy.

 Those organizations were chosen to participate in the inaugural year of the “My Garden” program—which offers students and up to six adults in their household free annual memberships to Selby Gardens throughout the year.